A lawsuit could devastate a small home-based business. Gain protection against business liabilities with the right policies for your unique risks.

 A business owner's policy, or BOP, is a cost-effective way for individuals who work from home to buy general liability coverage and commercial property insurance together.

-This policy covers lawsuits related to work performance, such as a dissatisfied bride suing a wedding planner for a mistake.
+This policy covers lawsuits related to the quality of your professional services, such as a bride suing a wedding planner for a mistake.
 It's also called errors and omissions insurance (E&O).

 A commercial auto policy covers property damage and medical bills for accidents involving company vehicles.
 Most states require it for business-owned vehicles.